Of course they do! Cancer treatment is a business after all!

 So let’s call it an experiment.

-An experiment of hope.
 An experiment of help.
-An experiment of progress.
+An

 What do I want, you ask?